-12 Or who has security of employment.
+18 Or who has security of employment.

-13 Ibid.
+19 Ibid.

-- 3. The Respondent may file a grievance pursuant to APM-140.
+- 1. The corrective action and dismissal for non-Senate Faculty Respondents are governed by APM-150. - 2.
+When a non-Senate faculty Respondent rejects the proposed discipline or early resolution, the Chancellor or Chancellor's Designee shall issue a Notice of Action that meets the requirements of APM 150-32-e. - 3.
+The Respondent may file a grievance pursuant to APM-140.
 The time frames and all other provisions of APM-140 shall apply. - a.
 If the proposed discipline in a Notice of Intent includes dismissal that results in an early termination of a non-Senate faculty Respondent's academic appointment, the Respondent may request an Academic Senate hearing on the dismissal only, pursuant to Standing Order of the Regents 103.9, APM-150 and Academic Senate Bylaw 337.
 A non-Senate faculty appointee is entitled to select only one grievance review mechanism. - 4.
 The Vice Provost shall ensure that the hold on any academic action or advancement packet of Respondent continues until (1) the time to file an APM-140 grievance passes without the filing of a grievance, (2) the grievance is resolved, or (3) if an Academic Senate hearing is requested, until the Chancellor's final decision is imposed. - 5.
 The Complainant and the Respondent shall receive the appropriate notifications per University Policy, the Systemwide Frameworks and/or the law.